markets/markets.github.io/_posts/2013-07-01-download-file-via-ajax.md

 date:   2013-07-01
 ---

 Everything retrieved via Ajax goes into javascript "memory" space.
-This is because JavaScript cannot interact with disk.
+This is because JavaScript can't interact with disk.
 That would be a security issue.
 Ajax is not designed to do this kind of stuff.
 But as always, there are some tricks ...
 Here is a simple approach of how to get it in a Ruby on Rails based application.

 ### Scenario